solids4foam/solids4foam/tutorials/solids/linearElasticity/curvedCantilever/README.md

 ## Tutorial Aims

 - Demonstrate how to perform a solid-only analysis in solids4foam.
-- To demonstrate solver performance under conditions in which shear-locking phenomena can occur.
+- To demonstrate solver performance under conditions in which the shear-locking phenomena can occur.

 ---

-## Case overview
+## Case Overview

-The curved cantilever beam is fixed on the left side and the right side has prescribed horizontal traction, as shown in Fig 1.
+The curved cantilever beam is fixed on the left side, and the right side has prescribed horizontal traction, as shown in Fig 1.
 The prescribed horizontal traction is 200 Pa.
-The beam inner radius is set to $a=$ 0.31 m and the beam outer radius to $b = $ 0.33 m.
-The Young's modulus is $E=$ 100 Pa, and the Poisson's ratio is $\nu=$ 0.3.
+The beam's inner radius is set to $a=$ 0.31 m and the beam's outer radius to $b = $ 0.33 m.
+The Young's modulus is $E=$ 100 Pa and the Poisson's ratio is $\nu=$ 0.3.
 Gravitation effects are neglected, and there are no body forces.
 The problem is solved as static, using one loading increment.

 <div style="text-align: center;">
   <img src="./images/curvedCantilever-geometry.png" alt="Image" width="400">